-We have never been profitable and, as of September 30, 2013, we had an accumulated deficit of \$540.0 million.
-Our net loss was \$39.8 million and \$98.3 million for the three and nine months ended September 30, 2013, respectively, and \$23.3 million and \$66.9 million for the three and nine months ended September 30, 2012, respectively.
+We have never been profitable and, as of March 31, 2014, we had an accumulated deficit of \$599.8 million.
+Our net loss was \$27.8 million and \$28.3 million for the three months ended March 31, 2014 and 2013, respectively.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect our research and development expenses to increase in connection with our ongoing activities, particularly as we continue the research, development and clinical trials of our product candidates, including multiple simultaneous clinical trials for certain product candidates, some of which we expect will be entering late stage clinical development.
-In addition, in connection with seeking and possibly obtaining regulatory approval of any of our product candidates, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
+In addition, in connection with seeking and possibly obtaining regulatory approval of any of our product candidates, including MM-398 for which we expect to submit a new drug application, or NDA, to the U.S. Food and Drug Administration, or the FDA, in 2014 for the combination of MM-398 with 5-FU and leucovorin, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 We may be unable to raise capital when needed or on attractive terms, which would force us to delay, limit, reduce or terminate our research and development programs or commercialization efforts.
 We will need to generate significant revenues to achieve profitability, and we may never do so.